tardate/LittleArduinoProjects/Equipment/Labrador/README.md

 The batch 1 backer edition of the board is a nice compact board.
 With a slight bend on the PSU pins, it can even fit quite nicely on a standard MB105 breadboard.

-Here's a 3D render of the board in kicad:
+Here's a 3D render of the board in KiCad:

 ![Labrador_pcb_3d](./assets/Labrador_pcb_3d.png?raw=true)